A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: The Mathematical Model

 Similarly, we can show that $\mu_2,\ \mu_3$ and $\mu_4$ are all positive under the same assumptions.
-For the full details and calculations, please refer to the \textit{Supplementary Notes}.
-All these computations were performed using the Maple \textit{software}.
-Therefore, we have: \begin{small}
+For full details on how to obtain the factor form of $\mu_{1},\ \mu_{2}$ and $\mu_{3}$, please refer to the \textit{Supplementary Notes}.
+These coefficients $\mu_{1}$, $\mu_{2}$ and $\mu_{3}$ were obtained using the Maple \textit{software}.
+Next, we have: \begin{small}

 \end{small} \begin{small}

 \end{small} \begin{small}